What GenAI means for WIL: reflections from the latest WILN meetup

 UTS' own Dr Elaine Huber is preparing for a trip to Antarctica as part of the Homeward Bound project.
 Read on to find out more about the project and why it's taking women in STEMM on this exciting journey.

-Associate Professor Ilara Vanni talks about developing a community of practice for place-based methodologies during her time as the LX.lab's Academic in Residence.
+Associate Professor Ilara Vanni talks about developing a community of practice for place-based methodologies during her time as the Education Portfolio's Academic in Residence.

 Looking for ways to make sure your subject is accessible to students with a disability?
 These stories and resources from UTS staff will point you in the right direction.